Leadwerks/Documentation/2dspace.md

 ## Two-dimensional Space

 Things get even more interesting when we add a second dimension on our number line, the Y axis.
-We can position objects using both the X and Y coordinate, but we can also rotate objects in 2D space.
+We can position objects using both the X and Y coordinate, but we can also rotate objects in 2D space, and we can also create 2D vectors.

+### Rotation

 Every point in 2D space besides the origin (0, 0) can form an angle.
 We can easily get the angle of any 2D coordinate with the [Angle](Angle.md) function.
 This always returns a value between 0 and 360.

 A coordinate directly to the right of the origin like (1, 0) has an angle of 0 degrees.
 A coordinate directly above the origin, like (0, 1), has an angle of 90 degrees.